-The Two Gate Fish Protection barriers do not have a significant impact on flood stages in the vicinity of the gates.
-The difference in flood stage for the larger flood peaks analyzed in this study was less than 0.1-feet, which is considered a negligible difference.
+The difference in flood stage with and without the project for the largest recorded flood peaks was analyzed in this study and was less than 0.1-feet, which is considered a negligible difference.
 The MIKE-11 modeling results confirm the results of the DSM-2 modeling previously completed by the CCWD.